justinfagnani/stampino/README.md

 ### Inheritance

-Stampino support template inheritance similar to how the popular Jinja library does.
+Stampino supports template inheritance similar to how the popular Jinja library does.

 Because Stampino does not automatically find templates in the DOM, even for simple rendering, specifying inheritance is done entirely out-of-band.
 Set up code must find the template and it's super template, then pass both to `prepareTemplate()`.